About our Products

 Can I set hot pans on granite countertops?

 • Yes, Granite is ideal for kitchens because under normal conditions it will not burn.
-Granite will not be harmed by hot pots, pans or open flames.
+Granite usually will not be harm of hot pots, but we do recommend using a rug underneath.

 Does granite chip or scratch?

 • Granite is a very dense material and under normal conditions it is chip and scratch resistant.
 However, pots, pans and other heavy objects may chip the square edge around a sink area.
 Several other edge profiles are available that will look beautiful and reduce the chances of chipping.